Virginia Tech® home

 Background

-A neuroscientist by training, Smith has served in a variety of capacities supporting postdocs at the institutional and national levels.
-Prior to joining Virginia Tech, Smith spent three years as postdoctoral affairs program manager at North Carolina State University where he built a variety of new programs and initiatives to improve and promote postdoctoral and graduate-level career and professional development at the university.
-When Smith was a postdoc associate himself, he held leadership roles with the Vanderbilt Postdoctoral Association and volunteered in various capacities for the National Postdoctoral Association.
-Currently, Smith is serving a three-year term on the National Postdoctoral Association’s Board of Directors where he supports efforts to improve the postdoctoral experience at a national level.
+A neuroscientist by training, Smith has served in a variety of roles supporting postdocs at both institutional and national levels.
+Before joining Virginia Tech, Smith spent three years as postdoctoral affairs program manager at North Carolina State University, where he developed new programs and initiatives to enhance career and professional development for postdoctoral scholars and graduate students.
+As a postdoctoral associate, Smith held leadership positions with the Vanderbilt Postdoctoral Association and volunteered in various capacities for the National Postdoctoral Association.

 Education